 Formulating homemade diets can be difficult at this important developmental time, so we always recommend owners feed our complete puppy ranges for the first few months of a puppy’s life to ensure optimal nutrition.

-“At Natures Menu we offer plenty of choice for customers who can decide between the Natures Menu Original and Country Hunter ranges.”
+“At Natures Menu we offer plenty of choices for customers who can decide between the Natures Menu Original and Country Hunter ranges.”

 Rules for Puppy Owners to Follow When Feeding Raw